-I choose to set realistic goals rather than resolutions because I will feel energised and accomplished throughout the following 12 months.
+I choose to set realistic goals rather than New Year’s Resolution because I will feel energised and accomplished throughout the following 12 months.

 It’s that time of year again when we start looking forward to the clean slate that the New Year offers, and making big plans about how this one’s going to be bigger and better than ever.
 But as we all know, making New Year’s resolutions and actually sticking to them are two entirely different things!

-Here are a few things to keep in mind when you’re setting your goals, keeping to them in the first few months, and how to eventually make them a habit you don’t even need to think about anymore.
+Here are a few things to keep in mind when you’re setting your goals or New Year’s Resolution, keeping to them in the first few months, and how to eventually make them a habit you don’t even need to think about anymore.

 Setting goals – make them fun, realistic and easy to track